ezsystems/ezcs/README.rst

 eZ v2 PHPCodeSniffer standard
 =============================

-This is the PHPCodeSniffer standard to be used to enforce the updated coding standards as found [here](https://github.com/ezsystems/ezp-next/wiki/codingstandards).
+This is the PHPCodeSniffer standard to be used to enforce the updated_ coding standards.

 Installation
 ============